elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-critical-questions-for-learning-and-how-do-they-apply-to-the-learning-framework.md

 url: /learn/education-studies/questions/what-are-critical-questions-for-learning-and-how-do-they-apply-to-the-learning-framework
 score: -1.0
 related_article1:
-    id: 165483
+    id: 165478
-    title: How can knowledge be applied to solve real-world problems?
+    title: >-
+        Why is contextual learning important in the framework for learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-knowledge-be-applied-to-solve-realworld-problems
+    url: /learn/education-studies/questions/why-is-contextual-learning-important-in-the-framework-for-learning
 related_article2:
-    id: 165503
+    id: 165504
+    title: >-
-    title: How can technology be leveraged to improve learning experiences?
+        What approaches can be taken to promote lifelong learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-technology-be-leveraged-to-improve-learning-experiences
+    url: /learn/education-studies/questions/what-approaches-can-be-taken-to-promote-lifelong-learning
 related_article3:
-    id: 165494
+    id: 165484
-    title: How can evaluating information critically improve decision making?
+    title: >-
+        What are effective methods for testing and evaluating the practical use of information?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-evaluating-information-critically-improve-decision-making
+    url: /learn/education-studies/questions/what-are-effective-methods-for-testing-and-evaluating-the-practical-use-of-information
 related_article4:
-    id: 165478
+    id: 165487
-    title: Why is contextual learning important in the framework for learning?
+    title: >-
+        What is the difference between lower order and higher order learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-contextual-learning-important-in-the-framework-for-learning
+    url: /learn/education-studies/questions/what-is-the-difference-between-lower-order-and-higher-order-learning
 related_article5:
-    id: 165481
+    id: 165502
-    title: How can comparing and contrasting information help in understanding the relationship between information?
+    title: >-
+        What are some innovations in learning strategies that could shape the future of learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-comparing-and-contrasting-information-help-in-understanding-the-relationship-between-information
+    url: /learn/education-studies/questions/what-are-some-innovations-in-learning-strategies-that-could-shape-the-future-of-learning
 ---

 &nbsp;